 - Led in the development of “First Impressions” initiatives establishing focus on visible areas of the City – tripled the public art installations citywide

-- Assembled and facilitated a City team to design and launch a new City website with increased transparency and resident engagement (2012) and mobile friendly (2017).
+- Assembled and facilitated a City team to design and launch a new City website with increased transparency and resident engagement (2012), mobile friendly (2017), and updated services (2022).

 - Instituted mandatory employee coaching and performance evaluations, increased employee training by 100%

-- Proposed and implemented new technology services including parks reservation software, general facilities management software, development services software, online payroll services, mobile applications in library services, and monthly City Hall newsletters
+- Proposed and implemented new technology services including parks reservation software, general facilities management software, permitting software, financial suites, mobile applications in library services, and monthly City Hall newsletters

-- Established the City’s regional leadership in Countywide issues by active participation and facilitation in the public safety facility advisory group, emergency medical services study group, re-organization of 911 service funding model, and reorganization of the Department of Emergency Services.
+- Established the City’s regional leadership in Countywide issues by active participation and facilitation in the public safety facility advisory group, emergency medical services study group, re-organization of 911 service funding model, reorganization of the Department of Emergency Services, and North Star group for human services.

 - Effectively steered multi-jurisdictional board as chair of Skagit Transit, Skagit Council of Governments (SCOG), SCOG Transportation Policy Board, and Vice Chair of Skagit 911